fccJashCoda/csspractice/README.md

 # Css Practice

-There only one way to get decent at something.
+There only one way to get better at something.
 Practice.